Exchange 2016 and 2019 End of Life Happening in 1 Month

 This also applies to those admins who have to deal with the Exchange 2016 hybrid end of life, as the on-premises component of the setup will no longer enjoy official security.

 Your next home (Exchange Online) is part of the Microsoft 365 Business and Enterprise deployments.
-Choosing it means that the entire email infrastructure (including contacts and calendars) moves to the cloud server.
+Choosing it before Exchange 2016 and 2019 end of life hits means that the entire email infrastructure (including contacts and calendars) moves to the cloud server.
 So let us discuss the advantages in more detail.

 Option 1: Migrate to Exchange Online (Microsoft 365)